larrykluger/Register-Plus-Redux/readme.txt

 June 19, 2008 by Skullbit

 * Added more localization files
-* Added doccumentation for auto-complete queries
+* Added documentation for auto-complete queries
 * Fixed Admin notification email to now actually really go to the administrator

 = 3.0 =